“Let us be silent, that we may hear the whispers of the gods.”

 I just signed up for a 3-day silent meditation retreat.
 It’s not my first, but it’s been a while.
 I have a love/hate relationship with these retreats.
 They can be excruciating.
 They can be liberating.
 And in the end, they have proven to be exhilarating.
 At the very end.

 I’ll be honest: there’s a part of me that doesn’t really want to go.
 I’ve found a pretty comfortable rhythm with my mindfulness and meditation practice.
 Comfortable.
 For me that’s the clue that it’s time to shake things up a bit.
-It’s my kryptonite.
+Comfort is my kryptonite.

-And, getting quiet is where we can access a deeper more sustainable connection to the divine (the divine that lies within us, not out there somewhere).
+Getting quiet is where we can access a deeper more sustainable connection to the divine (that lies within us, not out there somewhere).
 It can feel scary at first.
 Lonely.
 Dark.
 Where our deepest secrets and fears lurk about in the shadows.

 Here are some things that can be revealed on silent retreat: